Please click here to read our COVID-19 announcement.

 There are no focus areas within the categories of Arts and Heritage, Education or Environment*.

-Applications made from 21 October 2021 until 20 October 2023, for the Health category, should have a focus on one of the following:
+Applications made from 21 October 2021 until 20 October 2023, for the Health category, must have a focus on one of the following:

-- programmes and activities that aim to support, maintain and improve mental health across all ages
+- programmes and activities that aim to support, maintain and improve mental health in any demographic

 - health care for older people

-Applications made from 21 October 2021 until 20 October 2023, for the Social or Economic Disadvantage category, should have a focus on one of the following:
+Applications made from 21 October 2021 until 20 October 2023, for the Social or Economic Disadvantage category, must have a focus on one of the following:

 - disadvantaged children